olifrost/olifrost.github.io/_posts/2019-07-02-the-social-lamp.md

 I didn’t want to go home and check – I might miss my work’s free breakfast.

-So in my mission to [Refrost The Planet](/blog/refrost-the-planet/), I came up with a way for my lamp to let me know what it was up to.
+So as part of my mission to [Refrost The Planet](/blog/refrost-the-planet/), I came up with a way for my lamp to let me know what it was up to.

 By turning it into a social media personality.